Prevent burnout

 • Attend relevant seminars and talks on mental health

-We all agree that burnout is both a terrible condition and difficult to bounce back from.
+We all agree burnout is a terrible condition and it’s difficult to bounce back.
 Don’t wait until you experience it before learning to prevent it.

 Additional resources